Chuxwa/a-simple-flask-deploy-webapp/README.md

-# Deploy Keras Model with Flask as Web App in 10 Minutes
+# Deploy Model with Flask as Web App in 10 Minutes

-A pretty and customizable web app to deploy your DL model with ease
+A pretty and customizable web app to deploy your DL model with ease following [this work](https://github.com/imfing/keras-flask-deploy-webapp).

+(support detection and segmentation models)

 ## Getting Started in 10 Minutes